-Expert advice on how to find, troubleshoot and fix a roof leak, including what to do in a roof leak emergency.
+Expert DIY advice on how to find, troubleshoot, and fix a roof leak, including how to keep the water from getting in during a roof leak emergency.

 The source of most roof leaks is hard to find because it originates away from where the leak shows up.
 In order to find the source of a leak, follow a roofer’s advice and “think like water.”